CommonsDev/unisson.co/README.md

 This software is licensed under the AGPLv3 (See COPYING file for more information).

-The media (pictures, sounds, videos, ...) are licensed under the Creative Commons CC-BY-SA (See MEDIA_COPYING for more information) to the exception of the files where the "Imagination For People" appears.
+The media (pictures, sounds, videos, ...) are licensed under the Creative Commons CC-BY-SA (See MEDIA_COPYING for more information).